-The company has systems in place to identify and assess potential risks of all forms of forced, compulsory, trafficked and child labour in its areas of operations and entire supply chain, and to design and implement strategies to address identified risks.
+The company has systems in place to identify, assess, avoid, and mitigate potential risks of all forms of forced, compulsory, trafficked and child labour in its areas of operations and entire supply chain.

 - a.
 Has systems in place to identify and assess potential risks of all forms of forced, compulsory, trafficked and child labour in its areas of operations and entire supply chain? - b.
 Has systems in place to develop strategies and plans to address these identified risks? - c.
 Systematically tracks the implementation of these strategies and plans?